meritechsolutions/azenqos_qgis_plugin/README.md

 `pip3 install -r requirements-dev.txt`

 - Install pyqt5
-  - If you are on Windows run:
+  - If you are on Windows, install Python 3.8.5 first, then in the command prompt, get into this folder and run:
   `pip3 install -r requirements-dev-windows.txt`
-  - If you are on Ubuntu run:
+  - If you are on Ubuntu, open a terminal and run:
   `sudo apt install python3-pyqt5`

-- Launch analyzer in standalone mode:
+- Launch analyzer in standalone mode, cd into this folder and run:
 `cd Azenqos`
 `python3 ui_test_main_window.py`